pierrick-giffard/STAMM/ReadMe.md

 # Execute STAMM

 Execute command _python src/STAMM.py namelist outfile.nc_.
+STAMM will create a netcdf file with turtles trajectories and with many other variables such as habitat, temperature, SCL,...
-You can also execute command _./run\_stamm.sh_.
+You can also use script _src/run\_stamm.sh_ to run STAMM, and then to execute some post-processing diagnosis.

 # Analyse and Visualize results with STIT

-STAMM will create a netcdf file with turtles trajectories and with many other variables such as habitat, temperature, SCL,... _STIT/postprocessing_ provides some diagnostics to visualize the outputs.
+You will find many scripts to visualize the outputs in _STIT/postprocessing_:

 # General remarks

 ## Forcings Selection

 STAMM is sensitive to forcings selection.
-In the namelist, you will provide a directory containing one or several variable.
+In the namelist, you will provide a directory containing one or several variables.
 For each variable, a suffix is also given.
 Take care that one suffix matches only with the desired variable.
+You can also create symbolic links pointing to your files.
 Then, STAMM will look for files needed for simulation based on _ystart, ndays\_simu_ and _time\_periodic._ It deduces dates from files names, for this reason it is sensitive.
 It will work only if for files format:

 - \*YYYY\*suffix
 - vgpm files with vgpm=True in namelist